mehul-soni-289/VehicleInsurancePrediction-MLOPS-/README.md

-# 🚀 Vehicle Data ML App – MLOps Project
+# 🚀 Vehicle Insurance Prediction – MLOps Project

 An end-to-end **MLOps project** created for the purpose of **learning and exploring MLOps concepts** such as reproducibility, automation, cloud deployment, and CI/CD pipelines.
 The project focuses more on **MLOps workflows** than on machine learning modeling itself.